Jiaxuan1/Data-Focused-Python/README.md

 # Data-Focused-Python
 First Github document!
-Homework from my Data Focused Python courses.

-This line is to try the new branch and commit message.
+Homework from my CMU 15-112: Fundamentals of Programming and Computer Science course.